learn-co-curriculum/phrg-case-statements-readme/README.md

 end
 ```
 ###Step 3: Add the Code
 What do you want to happen when the value and condition match?
-Now we add the code that we want to run if the `case` value matches the `when` condition.
+The functionality you wish to have when the condition is met is placed on an indented line directly under the `when` line.
+Now it's time to add that code.

 ```ruby
 case "friendly_greeting"